FREE CONSULTATION (314) 361-4300

 • Tennis elbow

-It is caused by either a subtle or abrupt injury of the muscles and tendons that surround the outside of the elbow.
-It involves the area specifically where these muscles and tendons attach to the bony area of the elbow.
+It is caused by either a subtle or abrupt injury of the muscles and tendons surrounding the outside of the elbow.
+It involves the area where these muscles and tendons attach to the bony area of the elbow.
 You may hear your doctor use the term lateral epicondylitis.

 Common symptoms of tennis elbow include: